nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 - Developer workflow
 - Deployment flexibility

+{% callout type="note" title="Do what is best for you" %}
-> Everything below are just recommendations.
+Everything below are just recommendations.
 Every large organization has unique needs, so treat this document as a starting point not the definite list of what you must and must not do.
+{% /callout %}

 ## Code Organization & Naming Conventions